Meet Our Organizers

 V (as she prefers to be called) was introduced to pickleball when her wife Kate suddenly started spending all her time on the courts in early 2022.
 Not to be outdone, V picked up a paddle and has been playing and organizing SeaShore Picklers with Kate ever since.

-In her other life V works as a technical writer.
+In her other life, V works as a technical writer–and helps Kate with their Picklebecks business.
 She enjoys using her skills to document how to navigate the tools SeaShore Picklers uses to track events and scores.

 V can often be found throwing a tennis ball for her large dog Snowy, catering to her two fussy cats, and preparing endless snacks for her two teenaged kids.